Atanasio de Urioste Velasco: Political career

-Staunch Liberal and clashes with Baptista
+Staunch liberalism and clashes with Baptista

 Urioste's political career began in 1884 when he joined Eliodoro Camacho's Liberal Party.
 That same year, Gregorio Pacheco had been elected President of Bolivia and, although conservative in nature, would become a mentor to Urioste.
-Regardless of his radical Liberal ideas, Urioste became a close ally and business partner of Pacheco and future president Aniceto Arce.
+Regardless of his radical liberal ideas, Urioste became a close ally and business partner of Pacheco and future president Aniceto Arce.
 Urioste distinguished himself serving in the Chamber of Deputies.
 He played a crucial role in expanding and creating electrical grids for several cities in Bolivia, mainly in Sucre.
+He would become the owner of the first telecommunications and electrical company in Sucre.

 During his time in the Chamber of Deputies, there were several instances of fights and disagreements, as noted by the recorded transcripts of many sessions, involving Urioste.
 He was remembered for being inflexible and passionate, being a staunch liberal, which often led to intense verbal jousts with his political opponents.

 To his party's dismay, Urioste often acted as a link between the Liberals and Conservatives, oftentimes acting as a mediator between the party leaders.
-For this, he often clashed with his own partisans as well as with Conservatives.
+For this, he often clashed with his own partisans as well as with the Conservatives.
 However, when Mariano Baptista became president in 1892, Urioste's relationship with the Conservatives began to sour.
 Baptista was not a businessman and he had no connection to Urioste, which meant that clashes of ideology would be frequent between the two.
 Even before Baptista had risen to the presidency, the two had often had thunderous clashes in Congress.
-Even once Baptista was president, Urioste often argued and disagreed with him.
+Even after Baptista was president, Urioste often argued and disagreed with him.